 Velvet is no longer just for nights out

 My straight cut black velvet pants from last year are so easy to wear.
 They have elastic at the back of the waist.
 They are just a bit smarter than jeans so I can add some jewelry to the black roll neck.
-But they still work well with a big woollen sweater or a long cardigan for everyday wear.
+But they still work well with a big woolen sweater or a long cardigan for everyday wear.

 Kimono – the elegant cover-up